TheCloudMage/terraform-aws-s3-module/README.md

 ### ![Folder](https://cloudmage-images-public.s3.us-east-2.amazonaws.com/icons/cloudmage/32/opened_folder.png) &nbsp; Setting the [encryption](encryption) module variable within a projects root main.tf file

-Setting the `encryption` option to true will automatically add the following bucket policy to the bucket at the time of provisioning unless policy_override is set:
+Setting the `encryption` option to true will automatically add the following bucket policy to the bucket at the time of provisioning unless disable_rw_policy is set:

 <br><br>